ArgoCD Selective Sync: Per-App Architecture for Ultimate GitOps Precision

 The Problem with Traditional GitOps

-• 🐌 Slow Feedback: Developers wait for all applications to validate, even unrelated ones
+• 🐌 Slow Feedback: Waiting for all apps to validate, even when you only changed one.

 The Evolution of Solutions